19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 (c) an order that the supplier must include in every invoice or receipt issued by the supplier to a consumer during a specified period, a statement that the District Court or High Court has granted a declaration or injunction against the supplier;

-(d) an order that the supplier must, within 14 days after any of the following events occurring in a specified period, notify the Board in writing:
+(d) an order that the supplier must, within 14 days after any of the following events occurring in a specified period, notify the Commission in writing:

 (i) a change in the premises or number of premises at which the supplier carries on business as a supplier;